szerne/mirror/README.md

 # mirror
-### Aplication was built by Adam Sheaffer and edited by Stephen Zerne.
+### Application was built by Adam Sheaffer and edited by Stephen Zerne.
 ### Web app to use with my first attempt at a magic mirror.